Otford: Recent history

 In 2002, Otford won the Kent Village of the Year competition; the results were broadcast live on BBC Radio Kent, and reported in the Kent Messenger newspaper.

 The census of 2011 lists Otford and Shoreham as having 4,595 residents (cf 798 in 1841, see above), in 1,852 households.
 The area is given as 2,147 hectares (cf 2,400 acres in the 1797 survey).
 The population density is averaged at 2.1 per hectare (0.85 per acre); however, this is perhaps misleading, as most housing is clustered.

 In 2012, Otford was formally twinned with Neufchâtel-Hardelot, under a Twinning Charter signed in Neufchâtel-Hardelot on 17 September 2011 and Otford on 31 March 2012.

-The pond roundabout was declared Roundabout of the Year by the Roundabout Appreciation Society in 2013.
+The pond one-way system was declared Roundabout of the Year by the Roundabout Appreciation Society in 2013.

 In 2013 and 2014, Otford suffered considerable flooding from the river Darent.
 An assessment in 2011 by KCC highlighted significant risk for Otford.
 The risks were not overstated, with some shops out of business for several months.

 Skyline

-Notable landmarks are the Archbishop's Palace, the duck-pond roundabout and the model of the Solar System, at a scale of 1:4,595,700,000, or just under 1 km from the Sun to Pluto when Pluto is at its perihelion.
+Notable landmarks are the Archbishop's Palace, the duck-pond one-way system and the model of the Solar System, at a scale of 1:4,595,700,000, or just under 1 km from the Sun to Pluto when Pluto is at its perihelion.
 The Anglican parish church of Otford is dedicated to Saint Bartholomew.
 Otford Methodist Church, Otford Evangelical Free Church and the Roman Catholic Church of the Most Holy Trinity also serve the village; the buildings were registered for marriages in 1936, 1959 and 1981 respectively.

-Communications
+Transport

 Railway

 Otford station is located in the village and has services northbound to central London via Bromley South to Victoria, Blackfriars and St Pancras and southbound to Ashford International via Maidstone East and to Sevenoaks.
 Otford is served by two railway companies, Southeastern and Thameslink Railway.
 The railway station has a substantial, chargeable, car park.
 Some parts of north western Otford are closer to Dunton Green station, which has services northbound to Charing Cross and Cannon Street as well as to Sevenoaks.
 This railway station also has a chargeable car park.

 Road

 Otford lies on the A225, a main road between Dartford and Sevenoaks.
 The presence of the site of a Roman Villa, in addition to the remains of an ancient trackway, suggests that this road has a long history.
-The High Street, C296, forms a junction with the A225 at the roundabout which encloses the pond.
+The High Street, C296, forms a junction with the A225 at the one-way system which encloses the pond.
 The M26 Wrotham Spur uses the valley here as part of its route, closely following the boundary between Otford and Dunton Green.
 M25 access from Otford is effected most easily via the A25 into Sevenoaks and M25 Junction 15, Chevening Interchange.